voidmerge/voidmerge/README.md

 ### 1) build and install the `vm` commandline utility

 ```
-cargo install --path ./rs/voidmerge
+cargo install --path ./rs/voidmerge --bin vm
 ```

-The typescript client libraries expect the utility to be in the path.
+The typescript test expect the utility to be in the path.

 ### 2) install the nodejs dependencies